Spell Hunter Deck List Guide (Rastakhan's Rumble February 2019)

-The build of Spell Hunter listed in this article tilts aggressively, but with a few key swaps, the deck could take a much more controlling approach.
-Deadly Shot is good at answering big early minions like Mountain Giant, Arcane Shot can help answer aggressive 1 drops such as Flame Imp, while Wing Blasts can come in as an answer to larger threats like Vicious Fledgling and Hench-Clan Thug.
+The build of Spell Hunter listed in this article is very middle of the road, but with a few key swaps, the deck can be adapted for more aggression or more control.
+Unleash the Hounds can be used to punish decks that go wide onto the board, such as Odd Paladins, Arcane Shot can help answer aggressive 1 drops such as Flame Imp, while Wing Blasts can come in as an answer to larger threats like Vicious Fledgling and Hench-Clan Thug.

 8. Budget Spell Hunter Deck